Dirk-Sandberg/ChineseChess/README.md

 If you want to connect to your own server after maybe forking this project, you have two options:
 1. Hosting a local server locally
-2. Hosting a server that's open to public internet traffic
+2. Hosting a server through a cloud service

 ### Running the server
 #### How to set up the server on your local machine